 Currently, Vernon property owners pay for trash pickup through their taxes -- the town contracts with Triple T Trucking for $135,000 a year.
 But that setup is ending, in part because town officials are looking for every way possible to save money as the Vermont Yankee nuclear plant shuts down.

 Hence the move toward pay as you throw, which takes effect on July 1 with the new fiscal year.
-Recycling Committee members have been working hard to assemble details of that program in just a few months' time.

 "There's been tremendous work by the committee," Selectboard Chairwoman Patty O'Donnell said.
 "They've done a lot of research."

 Some results of that work will be presented Wednesday.
 That includes where residents will be able to obtain the town's drawstring trash bags -- which will come in 33-gallon and 15-gallon sizes -- and how much they'll have to pay.

 The idea, officials have said repeatedly, is that the program must be financially self-sustaining aside from startup costs covered by the town's Solid Waste Fund.

 "The big key is to try and keep the cost low but also have this pay for itself," O'Donnell said.